PHIL 1110 - Introduction to Logic

 Restall, G (2006) Logic: An Introduction (Series: Fundamentals of Philosophy), Routledge.

-Many other free online and/or open access logic texts are also available, including one by one of your lecturers: here is a useful list.
-However, a word of caution: Many cover more advanced material than we will be looking at in Logic I, and looking at too many alternative texts is unnecessary to succeed in this course, and may be confusing.
+Many other free online and/or open access logic texts are also available: here is a useful list.
+However, a word of caution: Many cover more advanced material than we will be looking at in Introduction to Logic, and looking at too many alternative texts is unnecessary to succeed in this course, and may be confusing.

 Online LearningLecture notes and the online quizzes will be made available on MyUni each week, as will a recording of the lecture.
-It is possible to enrol in the online only version of the lecture too.
 Practice tests will be posted during the semester.
 Supplementary exercises may also be provided.
 The course textbook is freely accessible online.

 Learning & Teaching Activities